aaronspring/aaronspring/README.md

 - 👋 Hi, I’m Aaron.
 - 👨‍💻 used to work in academia on decadal carbon cycle predictions at [@mpi_meteo](https://mpimet.mpg.de/startseite) funded by [@4c_h2020](https://twitter.com/4c_h2020)
-- 👀 interested in how Artificial Intelligence and Machine Learning improve (subseasonal) forecasts
 - 👨‍💻 now Data scientist at XING developing XING RecruitingAgent

 ## Portfolio